 There is an emerging trend suggesting that very light coloured Goldens, also referred to as White Golden Retrievers or English Cream Golden Retrievers are somehow different from any other Golden.
 As with many marketing ploys surround dog breeds, and designer-mixes, claims that English Cream Golden Retrievers are somehow stronger, healthier, or even rare, is entirely untrue.
 Beware of breeders who base their practices on breeding a specific colour, charge extra for particular colours, or claim that their puppies are anything more than a regular, lovable Golden.

 Interesting Golden Retriever facts

-- Golden Retrievers were the 3rd most popular dog breed in the U.S. in 2015!
+- Golden Retrievers are one of the most popular dog breeds in the U.S!!

 - Vastly different shades of Golden Retriever can be born into the same litter, from very light cream to rich mahogany.